LongLee220/Atten-Transformer/README.md

-# Atten-LSTM: Temporal Attention-Based LSTM for App Usage Prediction
+# Atten-Transformer: A Deep Learning Framework for User App Usage Prediction

-This project implements the Atten-LSTM model, a temporal attention-based LSTM framework designed to improve app usage prediction by integrating time encoding and traffic-aware features.
+This project implements the Atten-Transformer model, a temporal attention-based Transformer framework designed to improve app usage prediction by integrating temporal encoding and feature encoding.

 <img src=Atten_model.jpg width=900>